Lcunha25/inhabitants/README.md

     enqueu.php - file enqueuing important scripts.
     loop-jornal - File controling the loops on the page.
 Imported on specific php files to use the loop.

+#JS
+###Javascript(jquery) was used for create a functionin search toggle movement, append and remove items while considering the page height so that the nav menu will change color and for validation of e-mail when using the sign-up for updates form.
+    On the validation form JS does the check to see if all the mandatory collums are filled.
+It also removes the element after submission is completed so that the user can only sign-up once and knows that the submission was successful.
+The next step would be to work on it linking it to a valid e-mail so that the information is forwarded somewhere.

+#Custon Field Types:
+###CFS where used to fetch information on different parts of the project.
+    On the main page(front page) it fetched the logo from a custom field on the page.
+    On the about page we can fetch the background image and the texts to be used on the page.
+That also includes the title of the page.
+    CFS's were used on the produc custom post type.
+They are used to input information about the product price, pictures, and description.

+#Custom Post Type:
+###Custom post Types were used for the strechco goal adventures, for the blog posts and product posts.

 # License
 This project is licensed under the MIT License